Employers: Everything You Need to Know about Vaccinations

-For business acting within the scope of the Green Pass the regulation specifically prohibits from retaining the information and only requires presentation of the Green Pass prior to entry.
+For businesses acting within the scope of the Green Pass, the regulation specifically prohibits retaining the information and only requires presentation of the Green Pass prior to entry.

-Collection of such information requires disclosure about how this information will be used, especially in place which are not acting in accordance with the Green Pass and rely on a formal certificate.
+Collection of such information requires disclosure about how this information will be used, especially in places not acting in accordance with the Green Pass and that rely on a formal certificate.

 Keep in mind that preventing entry to a business may be treated as discrimination and as injury to a person’s reputation, thereby creating exposure for the business.